 Well hello there, thank you for stopping by my little corner of the internet!
 I’m Laura, I live in Durham (not far from Newcastle upon Tyne, I’m a Geordie girl!) in North East England in a little flat with my bearded, music addicted husband James.
 I’m 31 and make a living doing the things I love – blogging, health coaching, writing, working with charities and communities, spreading the love of healthy habits and hopefully inspiring others along the way!

-When I’m not sat behind a computer or working with a health coaching client, I love cooking up a storm in my kitchen, practising yoga, hula hooping, shopping for vintage dresses, getting inked and watching live music – usually with a cocktail in hand!
+When I’m not sat behind a computer or working with a health coaching client, I love cooking up a storm in my kitchen, practising yoga, working out in the gym, hula hooping, shopping for vintage dresses, getting inked and watching live music – usually with a cocktail in hand!

 To find out more on my approach to healthy living, get your pretty mits on the free Alternative Healthy Living Manifesto!